hzeller/upnp-display/README.md

 Most displays you can get are HD44780 compatible; There are as well 24x2 and 40x2 displays available (also pretty cheap).
 I found that 16 characters is a bit on the low side to display a useful amount without constant scrolling.
-If you get another display, change the #define LCD_DISPLAY_WIDTH in upnp-display.cc.
-Usually, the pin-out looks a bit different (2 rows with 7 or 8 lines), but typically it has the same data lines on the same pin numbers - check your data sheet.
+If you get another display, use the `-w` option to choose your width.
+Even if the pin-out looks a bit different (2 rows with 7 or 8 lines), they typically have the same data lines on the same pin numbers - check your data sheet.

 Here a 40 character display from ebay (DMC-50037N)